yliyanage/Accident-Detection/pages/feat_extract.md

 where $Z_k$ is the feature at time $k$, $Y_k$ is the speed reading at time $k$, and $N$ is the window length.

-The below figure shows the extracted time-domain features for the accident reported on absolute postmile (Abs PM) 13.6 at 2:44pm on January 1st, 2020.
+The below figure shows the extracted time-domain features when N=5, for the accident reported on absolute postmile (Abs PM) 13.6 at 2:44pm on January 1st, 2020.
 See the coressponding raw speed readings [here.](./data_collect.html)

  ![feat](../images/time_feat.png)